HealthCatalyst/Fabric.Cashmere/guides/analytics/powerbi/foundations.md

 ### Content

 The remaining area of the tile can be used for any type of content.
-Refer to the other sections of this style guide for details about specific types of tiles such as KPI Metrics, charts, and tables.
+Refer to the other sections of this style guide for details about specific types of tiles such as [KPI metrics](/analytics/powerbi-metrics), [charts](/analytics/powerbi-charts), and [tables](/analytics/powerbi-tables).

 :::